angelddaz/bridgetomasters/index.md

 I feel like I scraped by a lot of my math and computer science courses.
 I also feel like I know ETL, scripting, and databases, relatively well.

+I am currently a database engineer at a startup in Boise.
+I have no concrete plans of getting a Master's degree in the next few years.
+It's one of those things that I figure I will be getting eventually but no set in stone timeline.
+I am making this for myself but also for my brother, who graduated with an Education B.S. and would benefit from this content.

 If you can imagine a bridge that takes you from an "unrelated" field such as music to a Data Science Masters degree;
 I am probably about 20% of the way on that bridge and want to help you take steps so that you have a successful two years in graduate school.
 I will focus on preparing you for a more professional/practical Masters degree rather than a pure math